 Kathy Hahn was injured in a car crash after she was rear-ended by an intoxicated driver.
-She declined ambulance transportation to the hospital at the scene of the crash, but checked into the emergency department later that day complaining of concussion symptoms, and over the course of the following three years, she received treatment for head, neck, and back injuries from a variety of treaters which she claimed arose out of the crash.
-State Farm eventually stopped paying for her allegedly accident-related treatment, arguing that her injuries had resolved by February of 2019.
+She declined ambulance transportation to the hospital at the scene of the crash, but checked into the emergency department later that day complaining of concussion symptoms.
+Over the course of the following three years, she received treatment for head, neck, and back injuries from a variety of treaters which she claimed arose out of the crash.
+State Farm eventually stopped paying for her allegedly crash-related treatment, arguing that her injuries had resolved by February of 2019.
 State Farm did, however, tender partial payment to Hahn for services provided by two different treaters, but her treaters rejected those payments.
 The case proceeded to trial, and ultimately, the jury returned a verdict which directed Hahn to accept the partial payments and also awarded her an additional $600 to add to one of the payments.
 Hahn then moved for JNOV, which the trial court denied, instead entering the jury’s verdict and awarding State Farm case evaluation sanctions against Hahn in the amount of $99,523.35.

-“Not only did plaintiff fail to respond to State Farm’s motion in limine in the trial court, but her argument on appeal fails to address the discovery issue that was the basis for State Farm’s motion and the trial court’s decision.
+"Not only did plaintiff fail to respond to State Farm’s motion in limine in the trial court, but her argument on appeal fails to address the discovery issue that was the basis for State Farm’s motion and the trial court’s decision.
 Instead, plaintiff merely asserts that State Farm improperly tried to improve its position at trial by issuing partial payments that plaintiff’s providers rejected.
 This argument has no relevancy to State Farm’s motion in limine or the trial court’s resulting order.
 Plaintiff’s failure to address the basis for State Farm’s motion and the trial court’s decision is alone fatal to her argument on appeal.
-Derderian v Genesys Health Care Sys, 263 Mich App 364, 381; 689 NW2d 145 (2004) (“When an appellant fails to dispute the basis of the trial court’s ruling, this Court need not even consider granting plaintiffs the relief they seek.”) (cleaned up).
+Derderian v Genesys Health Care Sys, 263 Mich App 364, 381; 689 NW2d 145 (2004) ('When an appellant fails to dispute the basis of the trial court’s ruling, this Court need not even consider granting plaintiffs the relief they seek.') (cleaned up).
 Regardless, plaintiff has not demonstrated that the trial court erred.
-The trial court’s order is consistent with the court rules governing a party’s duty to seasonably supplement prior discovery responses, MCR 2.302(E)(1)(b)(ii), and the trial court’s authority to sanction that party by “refusing to allow the disobedient party to support or oppose designated claims or defenses, or prohibiting the party from introducing designated matters into evidence,” MCR 2.313(B)(2)(b).
+The trial court’s order is consistent with the court rules governing a party’s duty to seasonably supplement prior discovery responses, MCR 2.302(E)(1)(b)(ii), and the trial court’s authority to sanction that party by 'refusing to allow the disobedient party to support or oppose designated claims or defenses, or prohibiting the party from introducing designated matters into evidence,' MCR 2.313(B)(2)(b).

 To the extent that plaintiff advances arguments on appeal for imposing a different or lesser sanction, because plaintiff never responded to State Farm’s motion, and thus failed to present these arguments to the trial court, we are unable to conclude that the trial court’s decision, which was authorized by the court rules, constituted an abuse of discretion."